-Wall Street Journal reports that Nick D’Aloisio, who is 17 years old, has sold his company to Yahoo Inc. for an undisclosed price that is rumored to be above 10 million dollar.
+Wall Street Journal reports that Nick D’Aloisio, who is 17 years old, has sold his company to Yahoo Inc. for an undisclosed price that is rumoured to be above 10 million dollar.
 Nick D’Aloisio started work on the free newsreader app Summly when he was 15, and it became a successful tool to quickly read news summaries.
 Yahoo has now closed down Summly.
 Puzzling, you might say, because Yahoo might have continued to operate it instead.
 So did they just buy a competitor in order to kill it?
 Are they taking a pause in order to re-launch it?

 What we have heard so far is different, and interesting.
 Yahoo will be using the Summly technology in other products.
 Nick D’Aloisio also plans to work for Yahoo for a while.
 So the purpose of the acquisition is to transfer existing (and very novel) technology to work groups that make and maintain a variety of Yahoo products, and continue to benefit from Nick D’Aloisio’s innovations for as long as he works for Yahoo.